dustinlacewell/mannequin/docs/index.rst

 Getting Started
 ===============

 The easiest way to get started is to checkout the examples in the source repository.
-It may be beneficial to read about Models and Fields.
-You may also enjoy the tutorial which describes how to use mannequin to create a declarative XML parser.
+It may be beneficial to read about ``Models`` and ``Fields``.
+You may also enjoy the tutorial which describes how to use **mannequin** to create a declarative XML parser.

 Read the :doc:`write-model` documentation to get started.